Spectacular Masia dating from the 12th century with 2,850 m2 built and 137 hectares of land. Located in the Girones region.

-The house is distributed in two silvers.
+The house is distributed in two floors:

 First floor: kitchen with fireplace, a service room, a bathroom, a large room for games room, cellar and pantry.

-First floor: Living room with fireplace, five bedrooms, three bathrooms.
+Second floor: Living room with fireplace, five bedrooms, three bathrooms.

 Large porch on the side of the facade of the house and a woodshed on the opposite side to the porch make up this set.